 - Talking excessively

-It should be noted that it’s less common for adults with ADHD to experience hyperactivity.
-For this reason, ADHD can also go misdiagnosed in adults.
+It’s less common for adults with ADHD to experience hyperactivity.
+For this reason, ADHD may be misdiagnosed in adults.

 Impulsivity

-Adults with ADHD often experience impulsive behavior which can make it difficult for them to both complete tasks and develop meaningful relationships.
-Common symptoms of impulsivity in adults includes:
+You may experience impulsive behavior that makes it difficult to complete tasks and develop meaningful relationships.
+Common symptoms of impulsivity include:

 - Difficulty conducting oneself in a socially appropriate way